 Note how selecting an amplitude slightly above or slightly below the apparent threshold $a\sim 0.5$ leads to substantially different initial growths, with $|B|$ increasing to its first maximum value of about $100$ when $a=0.55$ and of about $1.2$ when $a=0.45$.
 Also, in the presence of viscosity, the first maximum is the absolute maximum of $|B|$ over a very long time interval.

-We also remark that multiplying by $\e^{-\Gamma t}$ does not change the short-to-moderate time behaviour qualitatively, as shown in Figure~\ref{|B|EG} for the same parameter values as in Figure~\ref{BShort} (left).
+We also remark that multiplying by $\e^{-\Gamma t}$ does not change qualitatively the initial time behavior and the transition to oscillatory dynamics, as shown in Figure~\ref{|B|EG} for the same parameter values as in Figure~\ref{BShort} (left).
 In fact, the first maxima of the initially unstable modes are also their global maxima and will determine the largest deviation of perturbed solution from $u^\Gamma_a$.
 Thus, the transient dynamics due to the initial Benjamin-Feir instability is an important component of the linear stability analysis of the damped Stokes wave.